-Sacha is the managing partner for McKinsey & Company’s Toronto office and is a senior partner of the firm.
-He is also a leader of our global Institutional Investor service line, which serves retirement systems, pension plans, endowments, and family offices around the world.
-He also has extensive experience in the field of private equity, including conducting over 50 due diligence studies, developing private equity strategies, and working to create value in portfolio companies.
+Sacha is a senior partner of the firm and a leader of our global institutional investor work, serving retirement systems, pension plans, endowments, and family offices around the world.
+He also has extensive experience in the field of private equity, including conducting over 50 due diligence studies, developing private-equity strategies, and working to create value in portfolio companies.

-Sacha also helps institutional investors organize to deliver on their chosen strategies by improving their supporting investment processes—including due diligence on direct investments, and external manager selection criteria—as well as by improving the efficiency and effectiveness of all middle and back office functions.
+Sacha also helps institutional investors organize to deliver on chosen strategies by improving the supporting investment processes—including due diligence on direct investments and external manager selection criteria—as well as by improving the efficiency and effectiveness of all middle- and back-office functions.
 He has personally led three finance functions transformations in the past two years, helping institutions streamline processes and improve effectiveness.

 Sacha spent a year as a fellow of the McKinsey Global Institute where he led a major research effort on the impact of global demographic change on international capital markets.
-His work has been presented at the World Economic Forum in Davos, and has appeared in publications including Business Week, the Financial Times, and the McKinsey Quarterly.
+His work has been presented at the World Economic Forum, and has appeared in publications including Business Week, the Financial Times, and McKinsey Quarterly.

 Before joining McKinsey, Sacha was a successful entrepreneur in the insurance industry.